Yyonging/nomeans-java/jdemo_rpc_one/README.md

 ## Description

-A demo use guice and bazel
+A demo use grpc and bazel

 ## Folder Structure